arif-makhdzir/SelfDrivingCarND-P1-LaneLines/README.md

 #**Finding Lane Lines on the Road**

-##Writeup Template

-###You can use this file as a template for your writeup if you want to submit it as a markdown file.
-But feel free to use some other method and submit a pdf if you prefer.

 ---

-**Finding Lane Lines on the Road**

 The goals / steps of this project are the following:
 * Make a pipeline that finds lane lines on the road